NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Templating

 (Technical description of the feature - 40ish words - 1 mark)
+Templating can be used with in vue to use static files in applications.
+When running the app, the templating engine updates variables within the file with data from the vue script and converts the template into a html file to be render by the client.
 (A code block snippet example demonstrating the feature - 1 mark) (Explain the problem-this-is-solving/why/benefits/problems - 40ish words - 1 mark)
 (Provide reference urls to your sources of information about the feature - required)